DE-cr/BSBmonCR/README.md

 data logs as comma separated value text files (`*.csv`) with a single line for each minute, giving the timestamp (hh:mm) and the values for the logged parameters at that time.
-The values are logged as received via UDP, i.e. temperatures are multipled by ten (e.g. `20.1 °C` will be logged as `201`).
-For simplicity reasons, the CSV files will not contain a heading for the column names!
+The values are logged as received via UDP, i.e. temperatures are multiplied by ten (e.g. `20.1 °C` will be logged as `201`).
+For simplicity reasons, the CSV files will not contain a heading for the column names.

 BSBmonCR's `*.csv` files can be plotted using `BSBmonCR_log_viewer.html`.